 - Concentrate

-- · Imagine
+- Imagine

 - Retell

 - Discuss

 - · Gather ideas

 - Think

 - Track

-- Writing is valued and promoted through daily direct teaching and purposeful learning opportunities across the curriculum. - During the planning process careful consideration is given to the next steps in learning and how children can rehearse and refine their writing skills. - New and ambitious vocabulary we want children to learn and use is identified and displayed in the environment. - A Literacy Tool Station is situated in the centre of the provision offering a wide variety of mark making tools and materials. - Vertical surfaces such as whiteboards and easels are available outside. - Within the environment adults actively encourage children to practice and develop gross and fine motor skills and oral communication in readiness for writing. - We recognise and use the links between reading, spelling and writing. - We deliver a daily phonics session developing fluency and helping the children to make connections between reading and writing. - We teach letter formation and their name formation.
+- Writing is valued and promoted through daily direct teaching and purposeful learning opportunities across the curriculum. - Teachers describe the children as 'Writers' so that the children feel empowered, confident and see themselves as 'writers' from an early age. - During the planning process careful consideration is given to the next steps in learning and how children can rehearse and refine their writing skills. - New and ambitious vocabulary we want children to learn and use is identified and explained to the children. - A Literacy Tool Station is situated in the centre of the provision offering a wide variety of mark making tools and materials. - Vertical surfaces such as whiteboards and easels are available outside. - Within the environment adults actively encourage children to practice and develop gross and fine motor skills and oral communication in readiness for writing. - We recognise and use the links between reading, spelling and writing. - We deliver a daily phonics session based upon our Floppy Phonics programme, developing fluency and helping the children to make connections between reading and writing. - We teach letter formation and their name formation.